-SACs may include: tests, representation analysis, research reports, extended responses and an exam.
+SACs may include short answer response tests, representation analysis, research reports, extended responses and an exam.

-Reading a variety of texts outside of class time, effective summarising and note-taking, ability to discuss issues from multiple view-points and develop written structured extended responses using evidence from research and interviews.
+Reading a variety of texts outside of class time, effective summarising and note-taking, ability to discuss issues from multiple viewpoints and develop written structured extended responses using evidence from research and interviews.